-GOP opposition emerges to direct payments to Americans, key plank of coronavirus rescue plan
+GOP opposition emerges to direct payments to Americans, key plank of rescue plan

 “People are coming in for money.
 In some cases, no fault of their own,” Trump said, adding that “in some cases, where they did certain things over the course of the years, including by buying back stock, you know, they bought back stock and they paid a high price for it.
 As it turned out, but maybe I view that as a little bit differently than somebody that didn’t and somebody that built plants all over the United States.”

-The legislation McConnell released Thursday was based on what he called four “pillars” — payments to small businesses, direct cash payments to individuals, loans to industries decimated by the virus, and a surge in funding to the health care industry.
+The legislation McConnell released Thursday was based on what he called four “pillars” – payments to small businesses, direct cash payments to individuals, loans to industries decimated by the virus, and a surge in funding to the healthcare industry.

 The small business section, which Rubio led, offers loans to small businesses with under 500 employees aimed at helping them survive the downturn.
 The $300 billion for the loans would be made available through lenders certified by the Small Business Administration, such as banks and credit unions, with the maximum loan capped at $10 million.
 The portion of the loan used by the small businesses to cover their payrolls could be forgiven if firms retain their employees through the end of June 30, 2020.
 Loans given to firms with tipped employees, such as bars and restaurants, could be forgiven if they are used to provide additional wages to their employees.

 The bill also outlines in greater detail the terms for receiving targeted federal help from the federal government, as proposed earlier by the Trump administration.
-The legislation includes $50 billion in “loans and loan guarantees” for passenger airlines; $8 billion for “cargo air carriers”; and $150 billion for other “eligible businesses,” a category administration officials have suggested could include the hotel and cruise industries.
+The legislation includes $50 billion in “loans and loan guarantees” for passenger airlines; $8 billion for “cargo air carriers;” and $150 billion for other “eligible businesses,” a category administration officials have suggested could include the hotel and cruise industries.
 The legislation appears to give the Treasury Department wide authority in determining which businesses qualify for this $150 billion fund.

 Democrats have demanded any firms receiving bailout funding implement reforms such as a $15 minimum wage and an end on stock buybacks.
 The GOP legislation says that no “officer or employee” of a firm receiving an emergency loan can receive compensation above $425,000 until after March 1, 2022.